DatanoiseOrg/picoadk-firmware-ng/README.md

 # PicoADK NG Firmware

-This is a work-in-progress rework of the Datanoise PicoADK V2 firmware template with a bigger focus on modularity.
+This is a work-in-progress rework of the Datanoise PicoADK V2 firmware with a focus on modularity.

-While it can be used with other Raspberry RP235x based board, it is stongly recommended to be used with the PicoADK V2.

 ## Prerequisites